patrickfp93/seferize/readme.md

 ## 🧩 Features

-* ✅ Converts entire Rust items (structs, traits, impls, enums, etc.) into strings.
+* ✅ Converts entire Rust items (structs, traits, impls, enums,fields,variants,methods, etc.) into strings.
 * ✅ Removes self-invoking macros from within the processed item.
 * ✅ Supports the attribute `#[ignore]` to **exclude specific items or blocks** from being stringified.
 * 🧱 Optionally accepts a custom name for the generated string constant.